Data Centers in Delhi National Capital Region (NCR)

 Regional Market Reach: The National Capital Region acts as the gateway to the North Indian market, serving a vast population across several states.
 It is the logical choice for content delivery and application hosting intended for one of the most populous regions in the world.

-Tax Advantage For Data Centers: While specialized local incentives are not active, the unified GST framework provides a stable and predictable tax environment.
-This structure simplifies national operations and allows for streamlined financial planning for large-scale infrastructure deployments.
+Tax Advantage For Data Centers: The unified GST framework provides a stable and predictable tax environment across the region.
+This structure simplifies national operations and allows for straightforward financial planning for large-scale infrastructure deployments.

 Natural Disaster Risk

 The region has a notable risk profile that demands specific structural and operational safeguards.
-The highest-rated natural hazards for the area include:
+The highest-rated natural hazards for the area as of January 2026 include:

 - River Flood (9.2): A primary risk factor for infrastructure located near major river basins.